openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 To sign, or sign and encrypt the Authorization Response, implementations MAY use JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) [@!JARM].

-To encrypt an unsigned Authorization Response, this specification extends JARM to allow the JWT containing the response parameters to be only encrypted.
+To encrypt an unsigned Authorization Response, this specification extends [JARM] to allow the JWT containing the response parameters to be only encrypted as a JWE.
+In that case, `iss`, `exp` and `aud` MAY be omitted in the JWT Claims Set of the JWE and if omitted processing rules as per [JARM] Section 4.3 related to these claims do not apply.
+Furthermore, processing rules as per [JARM] Section 4.3 related to JWS processing MUST be ignored.

+The following is a non-normative example of a JWT Claims Set used in an Authorization Response that is encrypted and not signed:

+<{{examples/response/jarm_jwt_enc_only_vc_json_body.json}}

 The JWT response document MUST include `vp_token` and `presentation_submission` parameters as defined in (#response-parameters).